Domain Monitoring

 3. Set Up Automated Alerts

-• Configuration: Configure your monitoring tools to send automated alerts for any suspicious domains, such as lookalike or typosquatting domains registered or changes in DNS records.
+• Configuration: Configure your monitoring tools to send automated alerts for any suspicious domains, such as lookalike or typosquatting domains registered as well as any changes to DNS records.

 • Custom Alerts: Customize alerts based on specific keywords, patterns, or threat intelligence relevant to your organization.